 var of arr, axis = None : 236.14000000000004 var of arr, axis = 0 : [ 57.1875 312.75 345.6875 9.25 0. ] var of arr, axis = 1 : [ 0.
 77.04 421.84 269.04]

-In the above example, the given multidimensional array variance is calculated using different values for the axis parameter.
-When the axis is set to none, which is the default value, it calculates the flattened array variance.
-When the axis is set to 0, it calculates the given multi-dimensional array variance along the direction of rows.
-And when the axis is set to 1.
-It calculates the variance along the direction of columns, i.e., operations are performed over rows.
+In the above example, the function calculates the given multidimensional array variance along with the axis parameter.
+When the axis is none, which is the default value, it calculates the flattened array variance.
+When the axis is 0, it calculates the given multi-dimensional array variance along the direction of rows.
+And when the axis is 1, it calculates the variance along the direction of columns.

 Numpy var() v/s Statistics var()

-Statistics var() is used to calculate the variance of given array elements just like the Numpy var() function.
+Statistics var() calculates the variance of given array elements just like the Numpy var() function.
 However, it does not work well with a multi-dimensional array because:

-Multidimensional arrays cannot be created using the statistics module.
+The statistics module does not create multidimensional arrays.
 We need a Numpy library for that.

 Also, there is no parameter to recognize which axis the variance is to be calculated for multidimensional arrays.